5 Ways to Protect your WordPress Website

-With WordFence, I get reports of failed login attempts on some of the websites I monitor.
+With WordFence, we get reports of failed login attempts on some of the websites we monitor.
 The username “admin” is tested by bots with basic password combinations (see #2 below) to try to “guess” its way into WordPress websites.
 It is amazing that these automated bots often succeed, which is also why you should:

 - Use strong passwords and change them periodically

-The latest WordPress core update (4.3.1) requires a strong password, or if not used, the user must check a box saying they choose not to use a strong password.
+WordPress now requires a strong password, or if not used, the user must check a box saying they choose not to use a strong password.
 Why would anyone do that?

 This is true for sftp and cpanel passwords as well – strong passwords are a key!

 - Keep your plugins, themes and WordPress core software updated

 This is one of the main ways websites get hacked.
 Just like your smartphone apps and computer release updates with enhancements and security patches, WordPress software is constantly being improved upon with new versions.
 If a site has out of date components, it is like leaving windows open for bad guys to get in.